-All dog trainers rely on consequences to modify their dogs’ behaviour.
+All dog trainers rely on consequences to modify their dogs’ behavior.
 Clicker training is no different in that respect.

 But the philosophy of clicker training includes an active choice to avoid punishment.
 And it does so for a number of reasons, aside from ethical considerations and emotional concerns.

-We know that punishment (the unpleasant consequence) reduces bad behaviour.
+We know that punishment (the unpleasant consequence) reduces bad behavior.
 But we also know that punishment has some downsides that clicker trainers want to avoid (check out the link for more information).

-So how do clicker trainers achieve a reduction in undesirable behaviour if they cannot correct the dog?
+So how do clicker trainers achieve a reduction in undesirable behavior if they cannot correct the dog?

-Remember that ‘if nothing changes for the dog his chances of survival are not improved and he will be less likely to repeat this behaviour in the future’ ?
+Remember that ‘if nothing changes for the dog his chances of survival are not improved and he will be less likely to repeat this behavior in the future’ ?